 The Center for Western Priorities is a nonpartisan conservation and advocacy organization that serves as a source of accurate information, promotes responsible policies and practices, and ensures accountability at all levels to protect land, water, and communities in the American West.

 Based in Denver, Colorado, the Center advances responsible conservation and energy practices in the West.
 We encourage open, public debate and work to advance those discussions online, in the media, and throughout Western communities by promoting responsible solutions and original research.

 Prior to joining CWP, Jen served as the State Director for U.S. Senator Mark Udall of Colorado.
 Jen grew up in Colorado and is a graduate of the University of Colorado, Boulder.
 As a native of the West, Jen has always been passionate about protecting our public lands.
 Her favorite national park in Colorado is the Great Sand Dunes National Park & Preserve.

-Aaron joined CWP in July 2015 after 14 years as a journalist and broadcast news producer, executive producer, and news director.
+Aaron joined CWP in 2015 after 14 years as a journalist and broadcast news producer, executive producer, and news director.
 He co-hosts CWP’s podcast, The Landscape, and works to expand the Center’s reach among reporters and the general public.
 A native of Tucson, Arizona, Aaron grew up exploring the Sonoran Desert and now enjoys hiking with his kids and impersonating a skier in the Rocky Mountains.